 The advantages of geospatial data for distribution network operators

 Vegetation managers need accurate network data to ensure they can mitigate the risk of fall-in and grow-in tree infringements.
 For most utilities the traditional ‘patrol and cut’ approach is time consuming and a major operational expense.
-Using remote sensing data utilities can target cutting objectively.
-Accurate data can prioritize the worst vegetation encroachments and identify where no vegetation exists on the network.
+Using remote sensing data, utilities can target cutting objectively.
+Having accurate data helps prioritize the worst vegetation encroachments and identify where no vegetation exists on the network.
 Reducing unnecessary time patrolling vegetation risk free areas of the network and simultaneously improving service reliability.

 Distribution networks consist of hundreds of thousands of poles and associated assets.
 Ensuring a complete up-to-date record of this is always going to be a substantial challenge for any operator.
 Remote sensing techniques, like LiDAR, deliver a cost effective method to update the asset inventory, which can be further supplemented with additional information.

 Geospatial data displays the true location and quantity of assets, as well as pole type and phase configuration.
-This has many advantages, from maintenance optimization, disaster and financial planning.
+This has many advantages across maintenance optimization, disaster and financial planning.

 Condition based asset maintenance

 Knowing when and where a defect will occur is often difficult to foresee.
 Standard maintenance cycles usually apply probabilistic methods for predicting asset life.
 But by collecting more data through remote sensing technology it is possible to achieve a more comprehensive idea of an assets condition.
 This can be high resolution imagery or video, but often uses infrared or ultraviolet sensors to ‘see’ non visible defects, like hotspots or electromechanical weakness.
 These asset records also allow an operator to make more informed investment decisions on whether to maintain or replace.
 It also provides an asset image library to better understand the assets before sending teams to the field.